BChow5/Assignment3_P2/README.md

 ![Image of creation for load balancer](/Load_Balancer.png)

-A load balancer is a tool to help to distribute traffic among multiple servers to improve a service or application's performance and reliability.
+A load balancer is a tool to help to distribute incoming traffic among multiple servers to improve a service or application's performance and reliability.
+Cloud-based load balancers help distribute internet traffic evenly between servers that host the application.
+Our load balancer is using a dynamic algorithm so it's looking at things like server health, their current status, how well they are performing, etc when dsitributing traffic.

 ## Creating the System User and Directory Structure on Both Droplets